ladybug-tools/ladybug-tools.github.io/assets/drafts/wikipedia-article-notes.md

 </details>

-<details open ><summary><h2 style=display:inline; > Action items </h2></summary>
+<details open><summary><h2 style=display:inline; > Action items </h2></summary>

 Action Items
+* 2018-11-10 ~ Theo ~ need to agree sections headings.
+See 'Suggested sections' in Considerations...
+* 2018-11-09 ~ Theo ~ need to decide which type of Infobox we want.
+See below
-* Theo:Do we have a deadline in mind?
+* Theo: Do we have a deadline in mind?
 My guess is that it will take at least two or three weeks befor I would be happy to present the article to somebody who could submit the article (and we need to find that person too ).
 * Theo: Once there are the SVG logos in the assets/imag folder, I will get them into the Commons.

 ***